Cli-Appss/Linux-notes-app/readme.md

 #### Future (linux)

 - Improve Probabilites of Commands
--
+- saving to cloud process